 Q: What happens if someone gets sick during the day?

 A: If a participant starts to exhibit symptoms while at Camp they will be isolated from other participants under the supervision of a low-risk Counselor.
 Parents/Guardians will be contacted to come pick them up and the assisting counselor will separate themselves from the group for the reminder of the day.
+Participants exhibiting Covid-19 Symptoms will be asked to remain home from Camp to quarantine for a minimum of 10 days and/or may return upon having a negative Covid-19 test.

 Q: How will you be handling transportation to off-site activities for Expedition Campers?